 Audi user interfaces are as varied as their uses – ranging from inspiring websites to applications for a particular service.
-They are based on the principles of the Audi look: variety, honesty and balance.
 The aim is to create varied solutions and a well-balanced, system-wide user experience – from the app to the vehicle.
 The basis for this is provided by a joint set of components, modules and animations.

 Hierarchical Structure and Highlighting